 - Google Keep

-I really only use Google Drive for sharing Sheets and Docs with clients.
-I don’t use it often for file storage, but I do sometimes use it with clients to share files back and forth.
-Of course, there are many more apps that Google offers, but these are the ones I use most often, many on a daily basis.
+I don’t use Google Drive often for file storage, but I do sometimes use it with clients to share files back and forth.
+However, I’ve backed up all of my blog posts and website pages in Google Drive by making a folder for each post or page, putting the HTML of the post or page in a Google Doc, and uploading all graphics for the post or page to its folder.
+Of course, there are many more apps that Google offers, but these are the ones I use most often, most on a daily basis.

 #2) QuickBooks Online